kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -s &lt;status&gt;
 Set the status of the new issue.
 Default is 'changed'.

+-t &lt;urt&gt;
+Set the updateReasonType of the last specified reason for update (-c).

 -v
 Print the file name of the upissued CSDB object.